 Explore it on Goodreads or Amazon.

-Other books by this author include Must Love Hellhounds, Dark and Stormy Knights, Angels of Darkness, Hexed, Fate's Edge, Hex Appeal, An Apple for the Creature, Magic Bites, Magic Bleeds, Burn For Me, Night Shift, Burn for Me, Magic Binds
+Other books by this author which I have reviewed include Must Love Hellhounds, Dark and Stormy Knights, Angels of Darkness, Hexed, Fate's Edge, Hex Appeal, An Apple for the Creature, Magic Bites, Magic Bleeds, Burn For Me, Night Shift, Burn for Me, Magic Binds

 Eighth in the Kate Daniels urban fantasy series and revolving around Kate and her Beast Lord, er, her former Beast Lord in the partially destroyed (and dystopian) Atlanta, Georgia.

 Oh, lordy, Kate cracked me up right away with that smart remark to Ghastek about their…romantic rendezvous…I think I read and re-read it four or five times, just to thoroughly enjoy it, lol.

 It’s a transition novel as Andrews sets up Curran and Kate’s new life.
 Gets them settled in their neighborhood, introduces us to their neighbors (a mixed bag, lol), explores the mechanics of separating their lives from that of the Pack, and investigates what Curran will do now.

 Seems that while Curran misses the challenge of leading the Pack, he does NOT miss the committee meetings.
 I hear that!
 He is having a ball partnering up with Kate on her jobs.
 I loved the scene with Camo Pants and his partner as Curran keeps asking Kate if he can have fun yet.
 No!
 It’s illegal becomes a popular refrain, lol.

 It is funny when Kate and Curran get together with Jim and Dali.
 Dali gets how awful being Consort is while Jim would love for Curran to come back, although…then again, he is loving the power to choose the Pack’s course.
 If only he didn’t have those committee meetings and people to deal with…